5-Axis CNC Machine Buying Guide: Everything You Need to Know

 Rotary Axis Accuracy

-Test the positioning accuracy of both rotary axes.
-The machine should be able to index to any angle and return precisely to the same position.
-Use a test indicator on a precision sphere or ring gauge mounted to the table to check rotary axis repeatability.
+Test positioning accuracy of both rotary axes.
+Use a test indicator on a precision sphere or ring gauge to check repeatability.
 Deviations indicate bearing wear, encoder issues, or calibration drift.

 RTCP / Pivot Point Calibration